 Leading positive change in our industry

-Our Human Rights Coalition – Working to End Forced Labour is sponsored at CGF Board level by Véronique Perchienati-Bosetta, Co-CEO and Chief Executive Officer International, Danone, and Steve Rowe, CEO, Marks & Spencer.
-As Board Co-sponsors, they actively drive and support the work of the Coalition Committee and present the team’s progress to their peers during our bi-annual Board of Directors meetings.
+Our Human Rights Coalition – Working to End Forced Labour is sponsored at CGF Board level by Steve Rowe, CEO, Marks & Spencer.
+As Board Co-sponsor, they actively drive and support the work of the Coalition Committee and present the team’s progress to their peers during our bi-annual Board of Directors meetings.

 The Steering Commitee has the mission of driving collaboration between retailers and manufacturers and building on the consumer goods companies’ long history in promoting decent working conditions.
 It identifies key foci and recommend corresponding actions to the Board, steer the broad implementation of these commitments across the industry, create meaningful collaborations with external stakeholders, and act as champions of our projects within their own companies all for the overarching objective to drive impactful change in the fight against forced labour.

 Currently, there are 30 members of the Human Rights Coalition — Working to End Forced Labour.
 Interested CGF members wishing to join the Coalition are welcome to contact the CGF Social Sustainability Team for more information.

 In the spirit of collective action, the HRC also works closely with other Coalitions of Action at the CGF.
 As the CGF’s technical benchmark for third-party sustainability standards that are relevant in global supply chains, the Sustainable Supply Chain Initiative (SSCI) works with the HRC to help ensure the social compliance standards included in the SSCI criteria are well understood within the HRC strategies.
 In particular, the SSCI supports the HRC’s work on human rights due diligence (HRDD) by providing alignment and insights on the industry’s expectations for social sustainability standards in managing their auditing/certification programmes.